harness/developer-hub/tutorials/security-tests/your-first-sto-pipeline.md

 3. Go to **Infrastructure** and select **Cloud**, **Linux**, and **AMD64** for the infrastructure, OS, and architecture.

-   You can also use a [Kubernetes](/docs/category/set-up-kubernetes-cluster-build-infrastructures) or [Docker](/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-docker-build-infrastructure) infrastructure, but these require additional work to set up.
+   You can also use a Kubernetes or Docker build infrastructure, but these require additional work to set up.
+For more information, go to [Set up a build infrastructure for STO](/docs/security-testing-orchestration/get-started/onboarding-guide#set-up-a-build-infrastructure-for-sto).

 ### Add a Bandit scan step